Stan Kenton: Personal life

 Kenton's birth certificate stated that he was born on December 15, 1911, according to British biographer Michael Sparke.

 Kenton was conceived out of wedlock, and his parents told him that he was born on February 19, 1912, two months later than the actual date, to obscure this fact.
 Kenton believed well into adulthood that the February date was his birthday, and recorded the Birthday In Britain concert album on February 19, 1973.

 The true date remained secret, and his grave marker shows the incorrect February birthdate.

 Kenton was married three times.
 He had three children from the first two marriages.
 His first marriage was to Violet Rhoda Peters in 1935 and lasted 15 years.
 The couple had a daughter in 1941, Leslie.
 In her 2010 memoir Love Affair, Leslie Kenton wrote that, from 1952 to 1954 when she was between the ages of 11 and 13, her father sexually abused her.
 She nonetheless maintained a close relationship with him, though she states that she was emotionally scarred by the experience.
 She said that the abuse happened when he was drunk.
-Twenty years later he apologized.
+She further stated that twenty years later he apologized.

-In 1955, Stan Kenton married San Diego-born singer Ann Richards, who was 23 years his junior.
+In 1955, Kenton married San Diego-born singer Ann Richards, who was 23 years his junior.
 They had two children.
 In 1961, Richards posed for a nude layout in Playboy magazine's June 1961 issue.
 She signed a contract to record with Atco Records, without her husband's knowledge.
 The Playboy shoot was done without Kenton's knowledge; he found out about it while playing at the Aragon Ballroom in Chicago when handed the magazine by Charles Suter, who was the editor of Down Beat magazine at the time.
 Richards was not typically on the road with the band, though she had recorded the album Two Much! with Kenton in 1960.
 Richards filed for divorce in August 1961; it was finalized in 1962.
 He retained custody of their two children.